true

 1. Late filing penalties

-The first thing you must remember is the date: April 18, 2023 for the 2022 tax year.
+The first thing to remember is the date: April 15, 2024 for the 2023 tax year.
 Mark it on your calendar, you may even want to circle the date in red.

-Nobody likes having to file their tax return, but we all know there is a deadline to file, or at least to request a tax extension.
+Most people don't like having to file a tax return, but we all know there is a deadline to file, or at least to request a tax extension.
 Avoid being in so much angst over taxes that you just don’t file.
 The IRS knows you exist and they get copies of all those W-2s and 1099s you received in the mail, so they know you made some money last year.

 Late filing penalties can add 25% to your tax bill.
-You also must sign your return.
-Forgetting to sign a tax return is the most common mistake taxpayers make.
+You also have to sign your return.
+Forgetting to sign a tax return is one of the most common mistakes taxpayers make.
 The IRS won’t accept your tax return if it is not signed, and that is just the same as not filing it at all.

 2. A tale of two mileage rates